 Individual Self-Insured Company Management

-To that end, we manage about six of those 25 self-insured businesses.
-The idea behind self-insurance is to actually write a check to pay for claims, but there are other requirements in the state of New Hampshire: you need to use a licensed third-party administrator, which would be us; you need to provide surety that you’re able to pay claims; you need to buy excess insurance so that catastrophic claims can be paid; and you have to do filings just like all the rest of the self-insurance market.
+Today, we manage about six of those 25 self-insured businesses.
+The idea behind self-insurance is to actually write a check to pay for claims, but there are other requirements in the state of New Hampshire: you need to use a licensed third-party administrator, which would be us; you need to provide surety that you’re able to pay claims; you need to buy excess insurance so that catastrophic claims can be paid, and you have to do filings just like all the rest of the self-insurance market.